marceCardona/hello-world/README.md

 ##Marcela Cardona
 I'm a student of Web Developemtn at TAFE NSW.
 Loving the frotend and web-design part of the courese.
-Currently working on React.js project.
+Currently working on React.js project. in this part i will add some css